Code-Institute-Submissions/overlay-test/README.md

 ### User Stories

 #### Reasons a user may visit the website
+* Doing research on visual stress either for themselves of for a family member
+* Experiencing symptoms of visual stress and want to test themselves / child
+* Trying to find out if using an overlay may increase their reading speed

 #### Reasons for the website
+* Provide information to users about what visual stress is and how to get additional help
+* Provide a way of testing for signs of visual stress
+* To demonstrate what it looks like to use an overlay
+* Spread awareness of visual stress to a wider group of people.

 ## Scope
 #### What a user may expect
+* Easy to navigate website
+* Good presentation and visually appealing
+* Links and functions work as expected
+* Users to find information about visual stress
+* Have a way to test for visual stress

 #### What a user may want